Historic House and Gardens in and near Torquay

 Torquay was where crime writer Agatha Christie was born.
 The Queen of Crime drew massive inspiration from the area and it is possible to follow in her foot steps around this area of South Devon visiting the places she knew and loved best.
 Established as a writer by 1930's Agatha was able to buy Greenway perched above the banks of The River Dart.
 Today, this wonderful property is looked after by the National Trust so visitors are able to see where Agatha Christie went for relaxation and holidays and from where she also drew inspiration for stories.
 Click here for more information about opening times, location and admission charges etc

 This is another National Trust's English Riviera portfolio of properties and has been the home of the Gilbert family for nearly six hundred years.
-It is unusual in southern England particularly as it is a surviving mediaeval fortress.
+Sir Humphrey Gilbert was one of Queen Elizabeth I's "sea dogs" and was half brother to sir Walter raeligh.
+It is unusual in southern England particularly as it is a surviving medieval fortress.
 Visitors get to see the main parts of the castle and have full access to the grounds and in particular the famous rose gardens.
 Click here for admission charges and opening times etc.

 Buried deep in the countryside outside Toruay and Paignton, this castle occupies a rocky outcrop and was originally home to the Pomeroy family who needed an easily defended home in the troubled years leading up to the Wars of the Roses.
 It later passed into the Seymour family one of whose family members was Jane Seymour, wife of Henry VIII and mother of Edward VI.
 The property saw massive building programmes in both the Tudor periods and the later Jacobite periods and the home that was created was astoundingly beautiful and beyond anything else that had been built in the south west of England.
 The fortunes of each of the families had waxed and waned but the Seymours were adroit at steering their way through difficult times and still own the property today.
 At the beginning of the 1700's they stripped the property of anything they could use elsewhere and it was allowed to fall into ruin.
 Today, glimpses of the magnificence are still evident at a castle reputed to be the most haunted in England.
 The castle is managed by English Heritage.